 A question arises from the discussion in the previous paragraph, can we avoid this transformation process by designing our database directly using the data model of our selected DBMS.
 The answer is, yes we can but we do not do it, because most commercial DBMS are based on the record-based data models, like Hierarchical, Network or Relational.
-These data models do not provide too much constructs, so a database design in these data models is not so expressive.
-Conceptual database design acts as a reference for many different purposes.
-Developing it in a semantic data model makes it much more expressive and easier to understand, that is why we first develop our conceptual database design in E-R data model and then later transform it into the data model of our DBMS.
+These data models do not provide too much constructs, so a database design we mention all our requirements in the model.